kitsec-labs/kitsec-core/README.md

 You can update the list you want to inject in the directory lists/injector/.

-# Reporting Bugs and Contributing

-If you encounter any bugs or would like to suggest new features, please create an issue on the GitHub repository.
-Contributions are also welcome!
-If you would like to contribute to Kitsec, please create a pull request on the GitHub repository.

 # Guidelines

 Open source tools for ethical hacking are a great way for security professionals and enthusiasts to test the security of their own systems, as well as those of others, in a legal and ethical manner.